 It’s not worth having 1,000 people on your list if they didn’t get there the right way — because you’ll end up paying, big time.

 My clients ask questions all the time like, “What do I need to know about sending emails to my list?
 Are there any rules I need to follow?
 What exactly is the anti-spam law?” all the time.

-So much so, that in my new course, Fearlessly Legal™, I dedicated an entire lesson to teaching you how to make sure your email marketing game is legally legit.
+So much so, that in my new program, the Ultimate Bundle™, I dedicated an entire lesson to teaching you how to make sure your email marketing game is legally legit.

 And this isn’t just stuff you should know, it’s stuff you need to know if you’re doing business online.
 We’re talking HUGE fines from the Federal Trade Commission (FTC).
 That doesn’t sound so fun, right?